ibanlegi/julia-fractal-optimization/README.md

 └── julia-fractal-optimization/
 ```

-2. **Directory Initialization**: Create the necessary project structure (data and export folders).
+2. **Directory initialization**: Create the necessary project structure (data and export folders).

 ```bash
 make setup

 ```

-3. **Main Program Compilation**: Generates the `main` executable, which serves as the testing interface.
+3. **Main program compilation**: Generates the `main` executable, which serves as the testing interface.

 ```bash
 make

 ```

-4. **Generator Compilation**: Compiles all algorithmic approaches located in the `generators` folder.
+4. **Generator compilation**: Compiles all algorithmic approaches located in the `generators` folder.

 ```bash
 make gen-julia